National Building Code of Canada: Ontario

-The Ontario Building Code is administered by the Building and Development Branch of the Ministry of Municipal Affairs and Housing.
+The Ontario Building Code (OBC) is administered by the Building and Development Branch of the Ministry of Municipal Affairs and Housing.

 Prior to the enactment of the first Ontario Building Code Act in 1974, individual municipalities were responsible for developing their own building codes, resulting in a fragmented and potentially confusing regulatory environment.
 The introduction of a provincial Building Code Act and a provincial Building Code addressed this problem by providing for uniform construction standards across Ontario.

 As of Jan.
 1, 2012 the benchmark requirements for energy efficiency regarding houses and large buildings was enhanced.
 Updated compliance paths for energy efficiency requirements in large buildings are set out in Supplementary Standard SB-10.
 Residential buildings intended for occupancy on a continuing basis during the winter months must meet the performance levels specified in Supplementary Standard SB-12.

 As of July 1, 2012 the Ontario Building Code was amended to address the issue of balcony glass breaking on newly constructed buildings.
 The new amendment, Supplementary Standard SB-13, "Glass in Guards" is intended to help minimize the likelihood that balcony glass will break on newly constructed buildings and help reduce the chance of broken pieces falling to the ground below if balcony glass does break.